-You will receive a call 1 day before your surgery to review your regular list of medications and to confirm the time you need to come to the hospital.
-If you have any questions or concerns, please let us know at this time.
+You will receive a call 1 day before your surgery to confirm the time you need to come to the hospital.
+You may also receive a call from the hospital to review your regular list of medications and other questions about our medical history.
+If you have any questions or concerns about your hospital stay, please ask at that time.